How to build a good kinetic chain

 - The vibration must be neither too broad nor too slow

-The description is more complex than the realization, however, if we are performing the exercise correctly we should work with the lower part of our abdomen (about at the height of our center of gravity).
+- The description is more complex than the realization, however, if we are performing the exercise correctly we should feel the effort in the lower part of our abdomen

 Author: Master Kongling